thismat/dotfiles/nvim/README.md

 ## Unsure

-Unsure plugins are not plugins I feel strongly about keeping, they are being tested.
+These are plugins I'm not sure if I want to keep, and need to look into alternatives for.

 - cmp-vsnip
 - vim-vsnip